While there is an inordinate amount of wonderful content to be consumed on the internet (my addiction is

 of simple

-and job_state_transition
+job and job_state_transition tables.

 -